balins/balins.github.io/about.md

 blog was being supposed to work hard on my bachelor's thesis :grin:*</small>

 At its foundation this blog is serving me as a kind of travel diary, that I plan to keep during my journey into the unknown of computer science.
+However, it will be great if one day it will become a source of knowledge for other people!

 # The purpose